Alchester: The Legionary Fortress

 Playing-card-shaped enclosures with ditches were shown on aerial photographs taken in 1943–45.
 Excavations in 1990 focussed initially on the Roman military enclosure near and under the later Roman town, and then on its fortified annex.
-This proved that the larger enclosure was indeed surrounded by an army-style V-shaped ditch characteristic of a fort.
+This proved that the larger enclosure was surrounded by an army-style V-shaped ditch, characteristic of a fort.

 The spread in time and frequency of early objects and the buildings shows that the fort was more substantial than a vexillation camp, and existed for a longer time than a temporary camp for use only during the invasion.

-Investigation of the gate of the annex revealed two wooden gateposts preserved in waterlogged conditions for which Dendrochronology gives both of them felling dates of between October AD 44 and March AD 45.
-The main fortress must have been built earlier and probably in the year of invasion, 43 AD.
+Investigation of the gate of the annex revealed two wooden gateposts preserved in waterlogged conditions; dendrochronology gives each of them a felling date of between October AD 44 and March AD 45.
+The main fortress must have been built earlier, probably in the year of invasion, 43 AD.

 The smaller enclosure, with its U-shaped ditch and square corners was atypical for Roman forts, and was interpreted as a parade ground.
 Parallels for this have been found associated with legionary fortress of Lambaesis (Algeria), as well as at Tomen y Mur (Gwynedd).
 The presence of this would also support the idea of a fairly permanent military base.

 The discovery in 2003 of smashed fragments of the tombstone of Lucius Valerius Geminus, a veteran of the Legio II Augusta is significant in that it shows he retired from the legion while stationed at Alchester even though he came from north-west Italy and lived in the vicinity until his death.
 The fortress must have been well-established and probably associated with a nearby vicus.